paulll/mysqldump2csv/README.md

 # mysqldump2csv
 Original code by Andrew Brampton (bramp.net).

+[mysqldump2csv](https://github.com/bramp/mysqldump2csv) fork with following modifications:

-[mysqldump2csv](https://github.com/bramp/mysqldump2csv) fork that support insert statements with column specifications like `INSERT INTO t (A, B) VALUES (1)`.
+- Added support for inserts with explicit column specification like `INSERT INTO t (A, B) VALUES (1)`.
 Useful for converting PhpMyAdmin dumps.
+- Graceful fatal exception handling.
+Original code does not flush opened CSV files on fatal errors.
+Useful for some messy SQL dumps with garbage at the end.
+- Option to disable quotes.
+That also replaces field/line terminators inside fields with spaces

 # Install
 ```sh